Sepahan S.C.

-Foolad Mobarakeh Sepahan Sport Club (باشگاه فولاد مبارکه سپاهان, Bâšgâh-è Varzeši-ye Fulâd-è Mobârake-ye Sepâhân), commonly known as Sepahan S.C., are an Iranian sports club based in Isfahan, best known for their association football branch that play in the Persian Gulf Pro League, the highest tier of Iranian football.
+Foolad Mobarakeh Sepahan Sport Club (باشگاه فولاد مبارکه سپاهان, Bâšgâh-e Farhangi-Varzeši-ye Fulâd-e Mobârake-ye Sepâhân), commonly known as Sepahan, is an Iranian sports club based in Isfahan.
+It is best known for their football section that play in the Persian Gulf Pro League, the highest tier of Iranian football league system.

 In the 2002–03 season, Sepahan ended the total dominance of two Tehran-based clubs, Persepolis and Esteghlal, to win the Pro League.
-They are also the first Iranian club to win three consecutive league titles, reach the AFC Champions League final in 2007 and qualify for the 2007 FIFA Club World Cup, becoming the first-ever Iranian representative of the tournament.
-To date, they have won five league titles and four Hazfi Cups, becoming one of the most successful football clubs in Iran.
+They are also the first Iranian club to win three consecutive league titles, reach the AFC Champions League final in 2007 and qualify for the 2007 FIFA Club World Cup, becoming the first-ever Iranian representative to the tournament.
+To date, they have won five league titles and five Hazfi Cups, becoming one of the most successful football clubs in Iran.

-Esteghlal is Sepahan's biggest and most important rival

-Sepahan are owned by the Mobarakeh Steel Company.

 Club history

 Before the revolution

 In 1953, with the help of Iran national football team player Mahmoud Hariri the Shahin Isfahan football club was created.
 This club was one of the teams attached to the more popular and successful Shahin F.C. of Tehran.
 In 1963, Shahin as the representative of Isfahan Province became champions of Iran after a 1–1 draw against Tehran XI.
 In 1967, due to the problems that arose in the Shahin F.C. organization in Tehran, the Isfahan branch was forced to cease operations.
 The club changed its name to Sepahan.
 The club participated in the Takht Jamshid Cup league from 1974 to 1978.
 In the club's first season in the Takht Jamshid Cup they finished in 10th place ahead of city rivals Zob Ahan.